nejyeah/DeepPicker-python/README.md

 ## 3. Training model
 The main script for training a model is `train.py`.
 There are 4 ways to train a CNN model.

-Type 1: It aims to train the CNN model just based on single molecule.
-Loading the training data from micrograph directory directly.
+Type 1: It aims to train a CNN model based on a single type of molecule.
+The script loads the training data from micrograph directory directly.

-Type 2: It aims to train the CNN model based on multiple molecules.
+Type 2: It aims to train a CNN model based on multiple types of molecules.
 It coorperates with script `extractData.py` to train a cross-molecule model (see Section 3.2).

 Type 3: It aims to do the iterative training.
 It is a complement to the fully automatic particle picking which is based on a cross-molecule manner.
 Here we take the pre-picked particles as training samples to train a new model and then pick the particles based on the new model to mimic the semi-automated manner.

 Type 4: It aims to improve the picking results coorperating with Relion 2D classification.
 It is a complement to the fully automatic particle picking.
-After fully automatic particle picking, do the Relion 2D classification job to the picked particles and save the good class averaging results in a `.star` file.
+When the fully automatic particle picking finished, do the Relion 2D classification job to the picked particles and save the good class averaging results in a `.star` file.
 The program will extract all the particles in the `.star` file as the positive samples to train a CNN model.

 All the following commands can be found in the `Makefile`.